delphicventurescode/delphicventurescode.github.io/_talks/2025-07-22-prof-sonja-lyubomirsky-cjb.md

 layout: page
 ---

-From Prof. Sonja Lyubomirsky comes a perspective on happiness based on more than .
+From Prof. Sonja Lyubomirsky comes a perspective on happiness based on more than 35 years.

 Prof. Sonja Lyubomirsky introduces herself with a small mention of her impressive background.
 She mentions the idea that one needs to engage in "Intenciaj Agadoj", that is, Intentional Activities to improve one's happiness.
 This is a key takeaway from her Talk.
 She talks about her new book "How to Feel Loved".
 And there is much more...